 Kansas City is becoming a foodie destination.
 With its traditional restaurants, great barbecue spots and new restaurants opening almost monthly, you won’t go hungry.
-Our favorites by neighborhood include:
+My favorites by neighborhood include:

 Novel: Located at 815 W. 17th St., this is a must visit restaurant when you are in town.
 I just had an really wonderful meal there with a local friend.
 It is located in an old house with dining on two floors.
 It is has a warm, inviting decor with great service.
 I enjoyed a perfect, beet salad, scallop entree with a side of amazing brussel sprouts.
 I tried two tasty desserts, a pumpkin flan and a chocolate cake with nut and caramel sauce.
 They also offer a tasting menu with wine parings.

 The Westside Local: Located at 1663 Summit St., west of the Crossroads district and the new Kauffman Center for the Performing Arts, this is a great, casual neighborhood restaurant supporting local farms and producers.
 It has exposed brick walls, a very creative menu and good service.
 There is an outdoor patio during warmer weather.
 We enjoyed a cheese and charcuterie plate and great entrees including chipotle salmon, quinoa with salmon, mussels and pork belly.
 I really liked the suggested parings of wine, beers and ciders with each entrée.
 I tried a great cider with my salmon that I would not normally have tried.
 This is one of several small restaurants in the neighborhood.